Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Accommodation

 Because the booking time was close to the departure date, after comparing prices and convenience, I chose to stay near Shimbashi Station.
-(Last time I stayed in Shiodome, but Shimbashi felt more convenient.)
+(Last time I stayed in Shiodome, but I found Shimbashi more convenient.)

 Daiwa Roynet Hotel Shimbashi, Tokyo (4 nights)